CARVE-ROBMOSYS/YARP-BT-modules/libs/BT_CPP_leaves/Readme.md

 #### Where is my Robot?

-In case special conditions needs to be checked and a dedicated perception module is available, it is better to create a condition node that directly connects to the perception and get the required answer.
+In case special conditions needs to be checked and a dedicated perception module is available, it is better to create a condition node that directly connects to the perception and gets the required answer.
 An example of this architecture is done by the conditions `RobotInRoom` and `RobotAtLocation`.
-These nodes internally open a yarp::dev::navigationClient and connects to the YARP navigation server to ask the current precise location of the robot and verify if the required condition is satisfied.
-This solution is more efficient and is not affected by concurrency problem which may arise between nodes an the blackboard.
+These nodes internally open a `yarp::dev::navigationClient` and connects to the YARP navigation server to ask the current precise location of the robot and verify if the required condition is satisfied.
+This solution is more efficient and is not affected by concurrency problem which may arise between nodes and the BlackBoard.